BlokasLabs/patchbox-os-docs/docs/SetupWizard.md

-# Initial setup wizard
+# Setup Wizard

-The very first time you login to the PatchboxOS, the setup wizard will run to help set things up.
+The very first time you login to the Patchbox OS, the setup wizard is ready to help you set things up.
+Starting with a system update and finishing with the instalation of a chosen [module](Modules.md) - the Patchbox OS will be ready in no time.
+Follow the steps listed below and get it done!

-You will be asked to change your password, set the audio card up, the target boot environment and WiFi connection.
+**Note:** If you want to use the Pisound as the audio card, attach it to your Raspberry Pi before powering it on.

 A few tips which can be useful while going through the set up wizard:

-- While going through the setup wizard you will be asked to choose the audio card you want to use.
-If you want to use Pisound, attach it to your Raspberry Pi before plugging it in
-- Patchbox OS username - `patch`; password - `blokaslabs`
+- The Patchbox OS username - `patch`; password - `blokaslabs`
-- If you want to go throught the setup wizard again, run `patchbox wizard`
-- If you chose to connect to your Raspberry Pi via `SSH`, you will get asked if you want to connect to a WiFi network during the initial setup wizard, once the connection is attempted, the `ssh` connection will drop.
-You may skip this step in order not to lose the connection.
-If you did connect to other WiFi hotspot, figure out the IP and use that to ssh as described in above method
+- The built-in sound card of the Raspberry Pi is ALSA (bcm2835_alsa).
+If connected correctly, Pisound (or any other sound card) should be listed under the **Set the default soundcard (-d)**.
+If not, make sure you connected it correctly or try to restart the Raspberry Pi
 - Recommended Jack settings:

 |                    | Pisound | Built-in BCM audio jack (bcm2835_alsa)* | USB audio card** |